PseudoPower/AFSM/README.md

 The ```SM a b``` type denotes stateful functions from ```a``` to ```b```.
 Also, It is an instance of the ```Arrow``` type class.
 ```
+-- | 'SMState' is the type of transition functions
+--     s: storage, a: input, b: output
+type SMState s a b = (s -> a -> (SM a b, b))

+-- | 'SM' is the type representing state machines.
--- data SM a b
+data SM a b where
+  SM :: (SMState s a b) -> s -> SM a b
 --
 --    a  /--------\  b
 --  >--->| SM a b |>--->